16 min read

 Compared to other types of fats, MCTs increase ketogenesis, the process in the body of producing ketone bodies to use as fuel.6-9 These ketone bodies (usually just called ketones) can be used as a preferred fuel by most tissue in the body, even brain cells.

 If you want to be in ketosis, MCTs help you to get (and stay) there

-Ketogenic diets were originally used with great success to treat childhood epilepsy and have been used for this purpose since the 1920s.10-13 Since that time, ketogenic and other low carbohydrate, high fat (LCHF) diets have demonstrated a host of benefits for many other health conditions, weight and fat-loss, and for improving sports (especially endurance) performance.
+Ketogenic diets were originally used with great success to treat childhood epilepsy and have been used for this purpose since the 1920s.10-13 Since that time, ketogenic and other low carbohydrate, high fat (LCHF) diets have demonstrated a host of benefits for many other health conditions and for improving sports (especially endurance) performance.